ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 4. Be aware of the costs involved in upgrading contracts.
 For instance, copying state (e.g., user balances) from an old contract to a new contract during contract migration may require more than one transaction, meaning more gas fees.

 5. Consider implementing **timelocks** to protect users.
-A timelock refers to a delay enforced on changes to a system—timelocks can be combined with a multi-sig governance system to control upgrades: if a proposed action reaches the required approval threshhold, it doesn't execute until the predefined delay period elapses.
+A timelock refers to a delay enforced on changes to a system.
+Timelocks can be combined with a multi-sig governance system to control upgrades: if a proposed action reaches the required approval threshhold, it doesn't execute until the predefined delay period elapses.

 Timelocks give users some time to exit the system if they disagree with a proposed change (e.g., logic upgrade or new fee schemes).
 Without timelocks, users need to trust developers not to implement arbitrary changes in a smart contract without prior notice.
 The drawback here is that timelocks restrict the ability to quickly patch vulnerabilities.